Easy as 1-2-3: Charli Collier, Awak Kuier, Aari McDonald top WNBA draft

 The payoff came in the form of Texas center Charli Collier first overall and Finnish international Awak Kuier second — the consensus Nos.
 1-2 players in the draft.
 Dallas added Arkansas guard Chelsea Dungee with the No. 5 pick and Louisville point guard Dana Evans at No. 13, the first pick of the second round.

-All of that is added to Satou Sabally and Bella Alarie (top five picks from 2020 (and the 2019 scoring leader Arike Ogunbowale as the Wings made the most of what was widely considered a weak draft.
+All of that is added to Satou Sabally and Bella Alarie (top five picks from 2020) and the 2020 scoring leader Arike Ogunbowale as the Wings made the most of what was widely considered a weak draft.

 “Dallas is going to grow into a great team,” Kuier said.
 “And to have so many young talents, it’s amazing for me to play with them and also learn with them.
-I’m very excited..”
+I’m very excited.”

 The accolades for those four are a bit jaw-dropping when listed side-by-side.
 The 6-foot-5 Collier averaged 19 points and 11.3 rebounds while shooting 51.1 percent from the field and leading Texas to the NCAA tournament regional finals.
-The second team AP all-American was named a finalist for the Lisa Leslie Award given to the top center in the collegiate basketball.
+The second-team Associated Press all-American was named a finalist for the Lisa Leslie Award given to the top center in women’s college basketball.

-Kuier is a versatile 6-5 big that has been dunking since she was 14.
+Kuier is a versatile 6-4 big who has been dunking since she was 14.
 She has been playing in Italy and lists Candace Parker and Kevin Durant as her influences.

-Dungee, a 5-11 guard out of Arkansas, was named third team AP All-America after averaging 22.3 points and shooting 38.7 percent from behind the arc.
+Dungee, a 5-11 guard, was named third-team AP All-America after averaging 22.3 points and shooting 38.7 percent from behind the arc.
 She finished third in school history in points scored.

 “It’s an unbelievable feeling,” Dungee said.
 “I’ve worked my entire life for this moment, for this day, for this feeling.